gebertm/CompBioLabsAndHomework/IndependentProject_Biofilm_pH/EBIO5420_CompBio_IndependentProject_README.md

 The 16S rRNA data were produced by a high-throughput sequencing effort of 700+ biofilm swabs from premise plumbing biofilm swabs from across the United States and Europe.
 The process consisted of recruiting volunteer participants to collect biofilm from their showerheads, sending it back to the University of Colorado, and subsequently, extracting and sequencing the bacterial DNA on the swab.
-The data was then processed using the USearch pipeline (Edgar, R, 2016, 3) to pick operational taxonomic units (OTUs) and to classify the OTUs using a reference database (Greengenes 16S database in this case).
+The data was then processed using the USearch pipeline (R. Edgar, 2016, 3) to pick operational taxonomic units (OTUs) and to classify the OTUs using a reference database (Greengenes 16S database in this case).
 The resulting information, after sequencing and data processing, was a table of all the bacterial taxa that were present in the biofilm sample collected on the swab (a proxy for the biofilm that was collecting in the showerhead as a whole, as well as in the premise plumbing).